 L. S. Moore’s debut YA novel, BridgeKeeper, features three of her favorite things: ghosts, guys, and action!
 She is a longtime member of the Society of Childrens Book Writers and Illustrators and honed her craft attending workshops, conferences and critique groups all over the country.

 Except for brief stints in Italy and Chicago, she’s lived in the Kansas City area all her life.
 She studied theater at the University of Missouri and tried her hand at acting in the Windy City until her passion for storytelling found a home in writing.
 Inspired by her two sons, Moore’s fiction often features ordinary boys doing heroic things, and the smart, savvy girls they hang out with.
 When she’s not writing, she’s indulging her other obsessions with cemeteries, travel, and organic gardening.

 I’m a Midwesterner.
-Though I love to travel, I’ve always made my home here.
 My sons and I were born in the same hospital.
 We can still drive past the house that their great-grandfather built with his own two hands.

-I did commercials, summer stock, dinner theater and I was an extra in the stockholder scene in The Godfather III.
+I did commercials, summer stock, dinner theater, and I was an extra in the movie, The Godfather III in Rome, Italy.
 Yes, I can honestly say I’ve been directed by Francis Ford Coppola.

 - I’m an SCBWI member and avid workshop and conference attendee.

-- I belong to Heartland Writers for Kids and Teens.
+- I belong to the Heartland Writers for Kids and Teens.

-- I regularly have my manuscripts hammered and tweaked by the wise and honest writers of the Wednesday critique group.
+- I regularly have my manuscripts hammered and tweaked by the wise and talented writers of the Wednesday critique group.

-- I work at a public library where I shuffle books all day, blog and teach writers’ workshops for adults and teens.
+- Recently I retired from working at a public library where I happily shuffled books all day and taught writers’ workshops for adults and teens.